emb-riscv/specs-markdown/interrupts-use-cases.md

   - enter naked handler
   - **save 32 general registers and 32 FP registers**
   - save the SP in the current thread control block
-  - select the top priority thread
+  - select the next thread to run
   - load SP from the new thread control block
   - **restore 32 general registers and 32 FP registers**
   - exit naked handler